RitAreaSciencePark/PLM4Muts/README.md

 Because keeping this section up-to-date is challenging, here is a brief summary as of July 2024:

-- All original source code is licensed under `AGPL-3.0-or-later`.
+- All original source code and scripts are licensed under `AGPL-3.0-or-later`.
-- All documentation, data, images is licensed under `CC-BY-4.0`.
+- All documentation, data, images are licensed under `CC-BY-4.0`.
 - Some configuration files (`.gitignore`, `requirements.txt`, `REUSE.toml`, `reuse.spdx`) are licensed under `CC0-1.0`.
 - Some code (`preprocess\_data/scripts/reformat.pl`) borrowed from the HHsuite version 3.0.0 is licensed under `GPL-3.0-or-later`.

-For more accurate information, check the `REUSE.toml` or `reuse.spdx` files or individual files.
+For more accurate information, check the `REUSE.toml` file or the SPDX License List `reuse.spdx`.